star-history/star-history/public/blog/star-history-yearly-pick-2022-platform-engineering.md

 [Kong](https://github.com/Kong/kong) is a cloud-native API gateway that allows users to analyze traffic and manage developers, consumers, partners, customers, etc. associated with different APIs.
 Since 2010, Kong has raised $169.1M in 6 rounds of funding.
 In 2022, they released [Kong Gateway 3.0](https://konghq.com/blog/kong-gateway-3-0) and launched a SaaS API platform in the AWS Marketplace: [Kong Konnect](https://konghq.com/products/cloud-api-platform).

 Kong started out as an API aggregation platform/marketplace, the company and product name back then was Mashape.
 Kong's API gateway project was incubated later and soon took over to become the core business, while Mashape’s original aggregation platform/marketplace businesses were sold to [RapidAPI](https://rapidapi.com/).
-It is a classic case of open-source transformation in recent years.
+It is a classic open-source pivoting in recent years.

 ## Kubernetes